 sudo dnf upgrade --refresh

-Step 2: Import Brave Browser Repository
+Step 2: Import Brave Browser Repository on Fedora

 There are three options available for users who wish to install Brave Browser.
 The recommended choice for most users is to install the stable branch, which should suffice for regular usage.
 However, those who are more experienced or curious may wish to install the beta or nightly build repositories instead.